Physical-mass calculation of $\rho(770)$ and $K^*(892)$ resonance parameters via $\pi \pi$ and $K \pi$ scattering amplitudes from lattice QCD: Computational Setup

 models to fit directly to such correlator data.
 We give the energy argument a momentum label $E^M(\textbf P)$ to track the fact that its value depends on the momentum of the correlator in the fit.
 This model parameter represents the low-lying energy present in the spectral decomposition of the bilinear correlators, while $Z^M(\textbf P)$ is the corresponding overlap factor.

 We perform \textit{all correlator fits} including at least four consecutive time slices and imposing that the largest time slice considered is in a region where the signal-to-noise is still at a reasonable level.
 For the purpose of checking the dispersion relation through the models below, which are not directly used further in the analysis, we adopt a simpler approach than that of Sec.~\ref{sec:spectrumdetermination}.
-Here, after ensuring consistency between different choices of correlator model, we pick one list of representative fits, namely the single-cosh results with the minimum $\AIC$ for each $\mathbf P$, to obtain moving-pion and kaon energies.
+Here, after ensuring consistency between different choices of correlator model, we pick one list of representative fits, namely the single-cosh results with the minimum value for the Akaike information criterion~\citep{Akaike1974} ($\AIC$, see Sec.~\ref{sec:spectrumdetermination}) for each $\mathbf P$, to obtain moving-pion and kaon energies.
 We then fit the continuum-like model with free parameters $A,C$,

-to such dataset $a E^M(\textbf P)$ of lattice-unit energies at total momenta ${\left(\frac{L}{2\pi}\mathbf P\right)^2 \in \{ 0,1,2,3,4 \} }$.
+to such dataset $\left(a E^M\right)^2(\textbf P)$ of lattice-unit energies at total momenta ${\left(\frac{L}{2\pi}\mathbf P\right)^2 \in \{ 0,1,2,3,4 \} }$.
 As it is depicted in Fig.~\ref{pionkaondispersion}, the data is well described by \eqref{adjustablecontdispersionmodel}, yielding $C = 1$ within one standard deviation.
 We also try a similar model with an $a^2$ correction to the usual continuum form

 which again shows reasonable $\chi^2$ but yields the parameter $F$ consistent with zero within one standard deviation.
 This suggests we cannot resolve $\mathcal{O}(a^2)$ effects at the level of the dispersion relation of single pion and kaon states.